Lockout Tagout

 3. Shutdown

 Turn it off using the normal controls.
-So you don't yank a cord mid-cycle.
+You don't yank a cord mid-cycle.
 You follow the machine's procedure.

 4. Isolation

 Now you physically disconnect it from the energy.
-Worth adding: open the breaker, close the valve, block the shaft.
+Open the breaker, close the valve, block the shaft.
 This is the step that actually separates you from the hazard.

 5. Lockout and Tagout

 Each authorized employee puts their own lock on the device.
-On top of that, their own.
-Not a shared lock with five names scratched on it.
+On the flip side, their own.
+So not a shared lock with five names scratched on it.
 And a tag with their name, date, and reason.

 6. Release Stored Energy

 This is the one people rush.
-You have to bleed the pressure, discharge the capacitor, lower the spring.
+Which means you have to bleed the pressure, discharge the capacitor, lower the spring.
 If it can move, assume it will — until you've killed that possibility.

 7. Verification

 Try to start it.
-Seriously.
-That's why attempt the normal startup and confirm nothing happens.
+And seriously.
+Attempt the normal startup and confirm nothing happens.
 If the panel lights up, your isolation failed.

 8. Return to Service

 When the work's done, only the person who applied the lock removes it.
-Practically speaking, nobody else.
+Also, nobody else.
 Then you reconnect energy in the right order and let folks know it's live again.

 Common Mistakes